 Where a communal water feed system is available, its water is usually sourced from local springs or water wells connected to a local pipe network.
 A master tap is opened for several hours once or twice a week, which feeds water from the local system into underground cisterns on the properties which are served by the pipe network.
 These systems are not ‘metered’ per house, but an annual fee is payable to the local municipality, and rates vary.

-In absence of a mains-fed or local communal water system, water supply to the home will depend on a private well on-site (or near the property with permission to draw water from it) or, more usually, collecting rain water in season and topping this up with deliveries from water trucks, especially during the dry season.
+In absence of a mains-fed or local communal water system, water supply to the home will depend on a licensed private well on-site (or near the property with permission to draw water from it) or, more usually, collecting rain water in season and topping this up with deliveries from water trucks, especially during the dry season.

 In most cases, water sourced from local wells, springs, and truck deliveries needs to be run through a filter system that makes it fit for personal consumption.
 In Mexico, it’s common to use bottled water for drinking.